 Keep in mind that felt tip markers tend to bleed through the paper.
-Please use a template or blotter pad under your marker paper to keep the stage area of the Elmo clean.
+Please use a template or blotter pad under your marker paper to keep the stage area of the document camera clean.

-Look at your screen from the back of the room
+Look at your screen in the back of the room.